Pregnancy and COVID: A Q&A

 Besides social distancing and hand washing, what else can a pregnant woman do to protect herself from the coronavirus?

-In addition, to all the things we are telling everyone to do to avoid COVID, such as social distancing and frequent hand washing, pregnant women should take some extra steps to ensure their safety during this COVID-19 epidemic.
-Pregnant women should ensure they have a birth plan which includes some emergency provisions.
+In addition, to all the things we are telling everyone to do to avoid COVID, such as social distancing, frequent hand washing, wearing a mask and staying away from other people as much as possible, pregnant women should take some extra steps to ensure their safety during this COVID-19 epidemic.
+Pregnant women should make sure they have a birth plan which includes some emergency provisions.
 For example, who will take care of her baby if she and/or her partner are sick near delivery?
 Does she have enough food and supplies for the first week after the birth of her baby?

 Can she go out?
 If so, should she always wear a mask, even if it’s a place where you can maintain a six foot distance?

-Pregnant women, like everyone, should observe stay-at-home orders and self-quarantine.
-However, pregnant women, like everyone, can go out for essential errands.
+Pregnant women, like everyone, should avoid crowds and self-quarantine when possible.
 If her job is essential, such as a health care worker, she can continue to work.
-However, we advise everyone, including pregnant women, to wear a mask when she leaves her home.
+However, we advise everyone, including pregnant women, to wear masks when leaving the home.